 In addition, beer tourism supported 378 local jobs and $9.9 million in earnings in the county.

-In the 10 years since the Beer City title win, the local craft beer scene has expanded to include 40+ breweries offering an endless variety of styles and flavors.
+In the decade-plus since the Beer City title win, the local craft beer scene has expanded to include 50+ breweries offering an endless variety of styles and flavors.
 Community support for artisanal beer has also helped give rise to other craft beverage makers, including cideries, distilleries, meaderies, wineries, juiceries and coffee roasters.

 Grand Rapids breweries, like foodservice establishments across the country, were especially hard hit by the covid pandemic, enduring enforced shutdowns, strict capacity limits and acute labor shortages.
 Many brewers responded by reinventing their operations to offer takeout and delivery of beer and food offerings.
 This effort was warmly received by a community eager to help these businesses stay afloat (and thirsty to enjoy their favorite brews again).